Publications

 Antoine Baker, Indaco Biazzo, Alfredo Braunstein, Giovanni Catania, Luca Dall’Asta, Alessandro Ingrosso, Florent Krzakala, Fabio Mazza, Marc Mezard, Anna Paola Muntoni, Maria Refinetti, Stefano Sarao Mannelli, Lenka Zdeborova

 Contact tracing is an essential tool to mitigate the impact of a pandemic, such as the COVID-19 pandemic.
 In order to achieve efficient and scalable contact tracing in real time, digital devices can play an important role.
-While a lot of attention has been paid to...
+While a...

 epidemic mitigation